tiepdotme/samwize.com/_posts/2018-11-27-drag-and-drop-to-reorder-nstableview.markdown

             newRow = row - 1
         }

-        // Persist the ordering by saving your data model saveAccountsReordred(at: originalRow, to: newRow)

         // Animate the rows
         tableView.beginUpdates()
         tableView.moveRow(at: originalRow, to: newRow)
         tableView.endUpdates()

+        // Persist the ordering by saving your data model saveAccountsReordered(at: originalRow, to: newRow)

         return true
     }